 Rockit™ is a miniature apple developed in Hawke’s Bay, packaged in a tube, and sold in high value markets overseas as a premium snack food.

 Rockit Global has rights to the Rockit™ Apple PVR and is responsible for granting growing licenses and providing trees for orchard development.
 It also handles packing, storing and marketing Rockit™ apples.
+The Plant Variety Right (PVR) has around 17 years to run (expiring June 2039) and the trademark's protections are enduring.

 Gross asset value